Withernsea High School

 Academic Reading

-Reading is the master skills of school (Quigley, 2020).
+Reading is the master skill of school (Quigley, 2020).
 It is a skill required in almost every subject across the curriculum at Withernsea High School, and much of what a student learns in each subject is communicated through materials the students read.
 Books, text books, worksheets, web pages, exam papers, even PowerPoint slides all contain written material that students NEED to be able to read and understand in order to learn new information, process it and apply it, in order to achieve the grades they deserve to move on to higher education and good employment.

 Academic reading is the kind of reading that is important for each unique and individual subject.
 It varies from subject to subject, and as a result, students need to be explicitly taught how to read accurately in their different subject disciplines.
 At WHS, we are making a long term commitment to ensuring that teachers actively promote reading (both for learning and pleasure) within their subject areas.
 More importantly, we are also asking our teachers to ensure that time is spent in lessons working with and on reading skills, reading materials and reading strategies, so that students are practising these vital skills regularly, on a daily basis through their high school careers.